PdxCodeGuild/IntroToProgramming/labs/lab08-guess_the_number.md

 # Lab 8: Guess the Number

-Let's play 'Guess the Number', the computer will guess a random int between 1 and 10.
+Let's play 'Guess the Number', the computer will choose a random int between 1 and 10.
 The user will then try to guess the number, and the program will tell them whether they're right or wrong.

 ## Advanced Version 1